 - 10.1.
-Carriageway asset is in an improving condition as a result of previous investment decisions.
-Positively the Council's approved capital strategy commits to continued funding at "steady state" levels. - 10.2.
+Carriageway asset is in an improving condition as a result of previous investment decisions. - 10.2.
 Footway asset inventory is limited both in terms of the asset itself and its condition.
-From the information it is observed that 16.2% of our network requires to be considered for maintenance. - 10.3.
+From the information, it is observed that 16.2% of the network requires to be considered for maintenance. - 10.3.
 The lighting asset was aged in terms of columns with an inefficient energy configuration.
-However, the lighting investment recently completed reduced energy use by half and replaced 7,253 of the oldest lighting columns representing significant progress.
-However, South Lanarkshire continues to have the sixth oldest lighting column stocks in Scotland. - 10.4.
+However, the lighting investment recently completed reduced energy use by half and replaced 7,253 of the oldest lighting columns representing significant progress. - 10.4.
 Bridge condition is generally reasonable but regressing.
-Good progress has been made in dealing with bridges assessed as being inadequate for current loading standards; however, greater investment is required in repainting major steel bridges and continuing attention is also required to the many bridges with sub-standard parapets.
-The specific investment commitment of £6 million to re-open two bridges in Clydesdale should be noted and welcomed. - 10.5.
-The condition of traffic signal equipment is deteriorating as the current replacement programme is not sufficient to upgrade the number of installations that are greater than 15 years in age. - 10.6.
+Good progress has been made in dealing with bridges assessed as being inadequate for current loading standards, however, greater investment is required in repainting major steel bridges and continuing attention is also required to the many bridges in respect to parapets.
+The specific investment commitment of £6 million to re-open 2 bridges in Clydesdale should be noted and welcomed. - 10.5.
+The condition of traffic signal equipment is deteriorating as the current replacement programme is not sufficient to upgrade the number of installations that are greater than 15 years in age.
+Significant success has, however, been achieved in securing external funding for this work. - 10.6.
 The condition of vehicle restraint systems is such that a significant number are beyond their design life and require to be improved.
-A prioritised programme of sustained investment will be required. - 10.7.
-While excellent progress has been achieved in key areas it is clear that investment in some areas will require to be reviewed in terms of needs going forward.
-The Council's approved Capital Strategy will assist in this regard.
-This strategy currently identifies proposed investment of £107M over a 10 year period.
+A prioritised programme of sustained investment will be required with funding prioritised relative to other needs as appropriate.